 (a) Minimum Net Owned Funds of ₹5 crore.
 (For NBFC-MFIs registered in the North Eastern Region of the country, the minimum NOF requirement shall stand at ₹2 crore).

-(b) Not less than 85% of its net assets are in the nature of "qualifying assets."
+(b) Not less than 75% of its total assets are in the nature of "microfinance loans" as defined under Reserve Bank of India (Regulatory Framework for Microfinance Loans) Directions, 2022.

-For the purpose of clause (b) above,